wagerr/wagerr/doc/bootstrap.md

 ![Fig2](img/bootstrap2.png)

 ### Importing the blockchain
-Exit the Bitcoin client software if you have it running.
+Exit the Wagerr client software if you have it running.
 Be sure not to have an actively used wallet in use.
-We are going to copy the download of the blockchain to the Bitcoin client data directory.
+We are going to copy the download of the blockchain to the Wagerr client data directory.
 You should run the client software at least once so it can generate the data directory.
-Copy the downloaded bootstrap.dat file into the Bitcoin data folder.
+Copy the downloaded bootstrap.dat file into the Wagerr data folder.

 **For Windows users:**
 Open explorer, and type into the address bar:

-	%APPDATA%\Bitcoin
+	%APPDATA%\Wagerr

 This will open up the data folder.
 It should look like the image below.
 Copy over the bootstrap.dat from your download folder to this directory.
 ![Fig4](img/bootstrap4.png)